graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 transmit the token via the querystring.
 See [issue #1244](https://github.com/graphql-dotnet/graphql-dotnet/issues/1244) for more details.

+### How can I use the data loader for a many-to-many relationship?

+This is done within your database queries; it is not a function of the dataloader.
+Use the same `CollectionBatchDataLoader` as you would for a one-to-many relationship; then when you are loading data from your database within the fetch delegate, use an inner join to retrieve the proper data.

 ## Common Errors

 ### Synchronous operations are disallowed.